ospocommunity/website/README.md

 ## FAQ

+### How to fix the typos in Session page
+If you want to session typos of “https://apachecon.com/acasia2021/sessions/1155.html” You just need to go the file 1155.md in content/sessions directory.
+If it is chinese version, you just need to update the file of 1155.zh.md.

 ### How can I publish the website to ApacheCon
 First you need to write access right of [ApacheCon website](https://svn.apache.org/repos/infra/apachecon/www.apachecon.com/acasia2021/)